 There’s nothing that gets your heart racing like zipping along a bike path under a canopy of trees.
 Or, the feeling of breathing in fresh Carolina air as you trek along through the elements.
 In our area, we’ve got biking and hiking trails galore.
 There’s a lot to appeal to the outdoorsy types, but we’ve got plenty of less demanding paths for those that are occasionally active.
-Either way, find out how you can stay fit and take in the great outdoors as we transition into the cool, crisp days of fall.
+Either way, here's how you can stay fit and take in the great outdoors.

-If you’re new to the cycling scene, the Libba Cotten Bikeway is a great place to start.
+If you’re new to the cycling scene, the Libba Cotten Bikeway named after Elizabeth Cotten as her family referred to her and local musician, is a great place to start.
 It’s a short, asphalt-covered trail that connects Carrboro’s business district to the western part of Chapel Hill’s campus.
 It’s not as connected to our most scenic areas, but it’s a very useful route for commuting or a quick workout.
 While not reserved for any one demographic, you can learn more about its history in Trails for Geezers.

 If you’d rather travel by foot, grab a friend or two and hit the hiking trails through one of our breathtaking parks or nature preserves.

 Rise above it all and hike through the Occoneechee Mountain State Natural Area.
 Explore three miles of trails that twist and turn through thick forests, quiet ponds and elevated bluffs that provide picture-perfect views of Hillsborough.
 This is a great place to spend an entire day by fishing in the Eno River, packing a picnic or educating yourself through a ranger-led program.